OliKeeble/OliKeeble/README.md

 He/Him
-Student studying Computer Science, IT and Maths
+Student studying Computer Science, IT and Maths.
 I use GitHub for storing/sharing my projects and viewing others